torchbox/design-in-browser-bootstrap/README.md

 ## Troubleshooting

 ### Installation
-Node has a habit of getting it's directory permissions confused on OSX, resulting in errors like:
+Node has a habit of getting its directory permissions confused on OSX, resulting in errors like:

 ```
 npm WARN package.json globalwitness@0.0.1 No repository field.